WCA Focus on international sea air to door business

 - FCL: Shipping times for FCL shipping are usually shorter compared to LCL shipping.
 This is because FCL containers are loaded directly onto the ship at origin and unloaded at destination, without the need for additional consolidation or deconsolidation processes.

-- LCL: LCL shipments may take longer in transit due to the additional processes involved in consolidating and unpacking shipments at various transfer points.
+- LCL: LCL needs to be consolidated with other cargo owners' goods at the beginning, and it may take a week or more to wait for the collection to be completed.
+LCL shipments may take longer in transit due to the additional processes involved in consolidating and unpacking shipments at various transfer points.

 6. Flexibility and control: